niranjansh/mortgage_calculator/README.md

 # Mortgage Calculator

-This is an RShiny app to calculate monthly mortgage payments
+This is an RShiny app I created to calculate monthly mortgage payments

 You can find a demo [here](https://niranjan.shinyapps.io/mortgage_calculator/)